wp-plugins/13-moon-synchronometer/readme.txt

 = Automatic Method =

-1. You're reading this, so click 'install now'
+1. You're reading this, so click the 'install now' link above
 2. Activate the plugin `(in Plugins menu)`
-3. Got to Widgets, and put the 13-Moon Calendar widget into your sidebar
-4. Optional: insert the shortcode `[thirteen-moon-calendar]` into a post or page

 = Manual Method =

 1. Download the zip file from wordpress
 2. Go to Plugins, new, upload the zip file.
 It will create a directory: `13-moon-synchronometer`
 3. Activate the plugin `(in Plugins menu)`
-4. Got to Widgets to put a 13-Moon Calendar widget into your sidebar
-5. Optional: insert shortcode `[thirteen-moon-calendar]` into a post or page

 = Once installed, how to make it work: =

-1. Got to Widgets, and put the 13-Moon Calendar widget into your sidebar
+1. Got to Widgets, and put a 13-Moon Calendar widget into a sidebar
 2. Optional: insert shortcode `[thirteen-moon-calendar]` into a post or page
 3. Settings are at `Dashboard -> Settings -> 13-Moon Settings`

 == Frequently Asked Questions ==

+1. What is the meaning of life?
+* Please try to keep your questions on the topic of the plugin

 == Screenshots ==

+1. Sidebar view
+2. Day detail for launch day, Nov 13, 2013 Kin 14 - WHITE MAGNETIC WIZARD
+3. Use the handy 13-Moon Calendar Widget
+4. Navigate to settings
+5. Options panel

 == Changelog ==